HerrNamenlos123/JTAG_Interface/README.md

 Also in case you find a bug or want to request a feature or anything similar, just contact me at:
 <HerrNamenlos123@gmail.com>

-Don't be shy, just write like `Hey, i can't get my project to work...` and I would be glad to be helpful.
+Don't be shy, just write like politely `Hey, i can't get my project to work...` and I would be glad to be helpful.